 We offer a single fellowship spot annually through the NRMP Subspecialty Match.
 Continuously accredited by the ACGME since 2008, our program provides the fellow with broad, in-depth knowledge and experience in all aspects of pediatric anesthesia.
 The fellow enjoys a diverse patient population and a wealth of challenging cases and trains with an active group of board-certified faculty who are strongly committed to teaching, education, research, and leadership.
 Our program is built upon a long tradition of academic and clinical excellence maintained by the Department of Anesthesia and Critical Care, and prepares our graduates to become outstanding consultants in pediatric anesthesia.

-The majority of training takes place at Comer Children’s Hospital, with the exception of a one-month pain management rotation at Milwaukee Children’s Hospital, 90 minutes away.
-In addition to providing extensive experience in acute and chronic pediatric pain management, this affiliation allows the opportunity to practice at another children’s facility and ACGME-accredited program.
+The majority of training takes place at Comer Children’s Hospital, with the exception of two one-month subspecialty rotations at Lurie Children’s Hospital located in Chicago.
+In addition to providing additional experience in cardiac and pain management, this affiliation allows the opportunity to practice at another children’s facility and ACGME-accredited program.

 7 months Comer Operating Room

 1 month Pediatric Cardiac Anesthesia at Children's Lurie Hospital, Chicago

 1 month Pediatric Pain at Children’s Lurie Hospital, Chicago

 20 days Vacation (during Comer OR months)